theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/erpconnect-api/erpconnect/ERPConnect.RFCTable.md

 ### <a id="ERPConnect_RFCTable_NewRows"></a> NewRows\(\)

-Replaces the current <xref href="ERPConnect.RFCTable.Rows" data-throw-if-not-resolved="false"></xref> instance with a new one
+Replaces the current `ERPConnect.RFCTable.Rows` instance with a new one

 ```csharp
 public void NewRows()